Theatre for Young Audiences

 No refunds or exchanges on tickets purchased for on campus performance.

-Technical: Performances last between 50 and 60 minutes and we need at least 20 minutes to reset the production between performances.
+Performances last between 50 and 60 minutes and we require no less than 20 minutes to reset the production between performances.

 Times requested must be at least one hour and twenty minutes apart.

-An interior performance space at least 14’ 14’ with audience space for up to 300
+An interior performance space at least 14’ x 14’ with audience space for up to 300 people.